-- !
-Provide a detailed description of your policies and procedures, as well as desired outcomes (Factor 1). - !
-Describe how enrollee consent is obtained (Factor 1). - Identify staff conducting face-to-face encounters (Factor 2). - Identify types of assessments conducted during the encounters (Factor 4).
+- Provide a detailed description of your policies and procedures, as well as desired outcomes (Factor 1). - !
+Describe how enrollee consent is obtained (Factor 1). - Identify staff conducting face-to-face encounters (Factor 2). - !
+Confirm security and confidentiality of face-to-face encounter platforms (Factor 2). - Identify types of assessments conducted during the encounters (Factor 4).

-- !
-Forget to specify that the first face-to-face encounter occurs within 12 months of enrollment and then annually (Factor 1). - !
-Forget to provide a description for how the plan verifies face-to-face encounters occur (Factor 3). - !
-Forget to provide a description for how staff handle identified health concerns (Factor 5). - !
-Forget to describe how care coordination occurs (e.g., follow ups, referrals, scheduling) (Factor 6).
+- Forget to specify that the first face-to-face encounter occurs within 12 months of enrollment and then annually (Factor 1). - !
+Forget to provide a description for how the plan verifies face-to-face encounters occur (Factor 3). - Forget to provide a description for how staff handle identified health concerns (Factor 5). - Forget to describe how care coordination occurs (e.g., follow ups, referrals, scheduling) (Factor 6).